 The Cederberg, a rocky mountain range north of Cape Town, is one of the absolute best areas to visit from the city, and a local favourite.
-Most of our fantastic camping sites are nestled among the Cederberg, including Beaverlac and Jamaka!
+Most of our fantastic camping sites are nestled among the Cederberg, including Beaverlac, Suikerbossie and Jamaka!

 While the whole of the expansive Cederberg is incredible, Rocklands holds a special place.
 This area – truly a land of rocks! – is a paradise for climbers, both sport and bouldering.
 Giant pockmarked boulders are strewn across the landscape, a boulderer’s dream.
 And rocky cliff faces can be found everywhere, already set up and graded for climbing.

 In addition to the climbing (which is perfect for all skill levels, from beginners to supermen), Rocklands is an ethereal place to camp and explore.
 And, if you set up at De Pakhuys, you can even rig some highlines, and take to the skies!